GoogleCloudPlatform/python-docs-samples/notebooks/rendered/executed/storage-commands.md

 # Storage Commands

-The [Google Cloud SDK](https://cloud-dot-devsite.googleplex.com/sdk/docs/) provides a set of commands for working with data stored in Google Cloud Storage.
+The [Google Cloud SDK](https://cloud-dot-devsite.googleplex.com/sdk/docs/) provides a set of commands for working with data stored in Cloud Storage.
 This notebook introduces several `gsutil` commands for interacting with Cloud Storage.
 Note that shell commands in a notebook must be prepended with a `!`.

 ## List available commands